pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 This manual case
 This page case
 test this page case
+test this particular case
+This particular case
 test this signed in case
 test a signed in case
+test this specific case
+This specific case
 test thrice case
 test Through case
 test thus case